emberjs/guides/source/object-model/enumerables.md

 ### Filtering

-Another common task to perform on an Enumerable is to take the Enumerable as input, and return an Array after filtering it based on some criteria.
+Another common task to perform on an enumerable is to take the enumerable as input, and return an Array after filtering it based on some criteria.

 For arbitrary filtering, use the `filter` method.
 The filter method